kircherlab/MPRAsnakeflow/docs/count_example2.rst

 Save it into the :code:`Count_TERT/data` folder under :code:`experiment.csv`.

-Run nextflow
+Run MPRAsnakeflow
 ------------------------------

-Now we have everything at hand to run the count MPRAflow pipeline.
-Therefore we have to be in the cloned MPRAflow folder.
+Now we have everything at hand to run the count MPRAsnakeflow pipeline.
+Therefore we have to be in the cloned MPRAsnakeflow folder.
 But we will change the working and output directory to the :code:`Count_TERT` folder.
-For the TERT example the barcode length is 20 bp and the UMI length 10 bp.
-The MPRAflow count command is:
+For the TERT example the barcode length is 20 bp and the UMI length 10 bp which has to be set in :code: `config/config.yaml`.
+The MPRAsnakeflow count command is:

 .. code-block:: bash

     cd <path/to/MPRAflow>/MPRAflow
-    conda activate MPRAflow
+    conda activate MPRAsnakeflow
-    nextflow run -resume -w <path/to/TERT>/Count_TERT/work  count.nf --experiment-file "<path/to/TERT>/Count_TERT/data/experiment.csv" --dir "<path/to/TERT>/Count_TERT/data" --outdir "<path/to/TERT>/Count_TERT/output" --bc-length 20 --umi-length 10
+    snakemake --configfile config/config.yaml --use-conda -p -c 4

-.. note:: Please check your :code:`conf/cluster.config` file if it is correctly configured (e.g. with your SGE cluster commands).
+.. note:: Please check your :code:`config/cluster.config` file if it is correctly configured (e.g. with your SGE cluster commands).

 If everything works fine the following 5 processes will run: :code:`create_BAM (make idx)` :code:`raw_counts`, :code:`filter_counts`, :code:`final_counts`, :code:`dna_rna_merge_counts`.

 .. code-block:: text

-    [fe/d8ac14] process > create_BAM (make idx)    [100%] 12 of 12 ✔
-    [7d/b56129] process > raw_counts (12)          [100%] 12 of 12 ✔
-    [06/2c938d] process > filter_counts (12)       [100%] 12 of 12 ✔
-    [2d/ce1afe] process > final_counts (12)        [100%] 12 of 12 ✔
-    [68/df8db0] process > dna_rna_merge_counts (6) [100%] 6 of 6 ✔
-    Completed at: 09-Jan-2020 15:38:32
-    Duration    : 3h 45m 17s
-    CPU hours   : 21.8
-    Succeeded   : 54
+    Finished job 100.
+    100 of 100 steps (100%) done

 Results
 -----------------

-All needed output files will be in the :code:`Count_TERT/output` folder.
+All needed output files will be in the :code:`results/name of the project` folder.
 In this tutorial we are only interested in the counts per barcode, because we can use these outputs in the :ref:`Saturation mutagenesis of the TERT promoter` tutorial.

 .. code-block:: bash